alexi215/bus.ly/README.md

 * [Link to deployed site on heroku](http://stormy-basin-5028.herokuapp.com/)

 ### Overview
 **Bus.ly** is a simple app to practice basic web development concepts and technologies.
-Bus.ly is intended to provide predictions for WMATA Buses in the D.C. area.
+Bus.ly is intended to provide predictions for a desired WMATA Bus route at a specifc bus stop in the D.C. area.

 ### Technologies Used